 Falkirk Vics take on Monument Mile Classic as Kane Elliot bags sub four-minute PB

+Falkirk Vics take on Monument Mile Classic as Kane Elliott bags sub four-minute PB

 The line-up, for runners aged from under-11 upwards, included participants from all over the UK and as far away as Australia and the USA.
 Times ranged from around seven minutes in the first race to sub four-minutes in the men’s elite races.